Light sterile neutrinos effects in processes with electron and muon neutrinos: Introduction

 \section{Introduction}

-It is well known that in the framework of the Standard Model (SM) of electromagnetic, weak and strong interactions of particles the accordance for majority of theoretical and experimental values can be achieved \cite{pdg}.
-However some data appear and their number increases that cannot be be calculated in the SM framework.
-For instance, it concerns with oscillations of active neutrinos, which have been detected experimentally.
-Nonzero neutrino masses must be included for their explanation.
-Such SM is called as the modified SM ($\nu$SM).
-The introduction of the neutrino mass states makes it possible to explain the oscillations of the known neutrino flavor states, i.e. electron, muon and tau neutrinos ($\nu_e$, $\nu_{\mu}$, $\nu_{\tau}$).
-For this the Pontecorvo--Maki--Nakagawa--Sakata matrix $U_{\rm PMNS}\equiv U$ is used, whose form in the standard parametrization is given in the review \cite{pdg}.
+It is well known that in the framework of the Standard Model (SM) of electromagnetic, weak and strong interactions of particles a quantitative agreement between most of experimental and theoretical results was achieved \cite{pdg}.
+However, some data are emerging and increasing in number that cannot be well described within the framework of the SM.
+For instance, it relates to oscillations of active neutrinos, which have been detected experimentally.
+Nonzero neutrino masses must be invoked for their explanation.
+In this case SM is called as the modified SM ($\nu$SM).
+Using the neutrino mass states makes it possible to explain the oscillations of the known neutrino flavor states, i.e. electron, muon and tau neutrinos ($\nu_e$, $\nu_{\mu}$, $\nu_{\tau}$) with the help of the Pontecorvo--Maki--Nakagawa--Sakata mixing matrix $U_{\rm PMNS}\equiv U$.
+The standard parametrization for matrix $U$ is given in the review \cite{pdg}.

-In the present paper some peculiar phenomena of the neutrino physics are considered.
-Possibly it is necessary for their explanation to come out beyond not only the SM but also the $\nu$SM.
-It is so called neutrino anomalies at short distances (short baseline) from the source (SBL-anomalies) \cite{abaz,boser,gari,acero}.
-The appearance of these anomalies can be explained with the effects of new particles, namely, light sterile neutrinos (LSN) with the characteristic mass scale about 1~eV.
-Such LSN can be several ones.
+In the present paper some peculiarities of neutrino processes are considered.
+For their explanation possibly it is necessary to go out beyond not only the SM but also the $\nu$SM.
+This is especially true in regard to so called neutrino anomalies at short distances (short baselines, SBL) from the source \cite{abaz,boser,acero}.
+The appearance of these anomalies can be explained perhaps with the effects of new particles, namely, light sterile neutrinos (LSN) with the characteristic mass scale about 1~eV.
+Let us mention that three sterile neutrinos with masses of the order of 1~eV were already introduced in Ref. \cite{AdeGo} for the explanation of the LSND anomaly.
+Generally a LSN number can be arbitrary.
 The most using model now is the (3+1) model with one LSN, but the $(3+2)$ and $(3+3)$ models are used as well (see, for example, \cite{Kopp2013,Conrad2013}).
-Below we consider the LSN effects in actively investigated processes with electron and muon neutrinos in the framework of the version of the $(3+3)$ model, which was elaborated with the participation of the authors of this paper \cite{khfo,KhFoSe,KhFom}.
+Below we consider the LSN effects in processes with electron and muon neutrinos in the framework of the version of the $(3+3)$ model, which was elaborated in Refs.~\cite{khfo,KhFoSe,KhFom}.